ILapshin/contract-monitoring-bot/README.md

 TIME_INTERVAL=4 # in hours
 ```

-> This service can operate with PostgreSQL database!
+> This service can only operate with PostgreSQL database!

 4. Run service